FATHIMAFARHEEN2002/RuleEngineApp/README.md

   - 1. Create Rule: Send a POST request to /create_rule with a valid JSON body containing rule_string.
   - 2. Combine Rules: Send a POST request to /combine_rules with a list of rules.
   - 3. Evaluate Rule: Send a POST request to /evaluate_rule with an AST and user data.

+## License
+ - This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+ - For questions, suggestions, or contributions, please reach out to:

+    -  Fathima Farheen
+    -  GitHub: FATHIMAFARHEEN2002